-Our built-in toaster has been awarded the Blue Angel seal.
+Our long slot built-in toaster has been awarded the Blue Angel seal.
 This makes us the only household appliances manufacturer in the world whose toasters are currently allowed to bear the label since they are particularly excellent energy-efficient, climate-friendly products.
 The environmental label was created in 1978 on the initiative of the German Federal Minister of the Interior and approved by the Ministers of the Environment for the German federal states.

 Do you have any questions about our built-in toasters?
 Here are some frequently asked questions and the corresponding answers.
 If your question has not been not included or still isn’t sufficiently clarified, we will be pleased to assist you.

 Does the housing of the built-in toaster get hot, and can this effect the furniture?

 Yes, the surfaces of the built-in toaster heat up.
 The maximum heat complies with the legal requirements, however, and is within the limits that apply to processed materials in the kitchen industry, so that it has no effect on the furniture.

 Can the built-in toaster be folded away straight after use and the drawer then closed, or does the appliance have to cool down first?

 During use, the temperature of the contact surfaces can be very high.
 Therefore, allow the toaster to cool down a little (at least 30 seconds) before folding it away.